fshstk/juce_template_vscode/README.md

+**Update:** _since JUCE 6 offers support for cmake, making it easy to avoid the Projucer and the "supported" IDEs entirely, this project is now obsolete and no longer maintained._

 # JUCE Project Template for VS Code

 This is a blank project template for creating and maintaining projects based on